pubmob-com/pubmob/_offerings/amitaischleier-legacy-open-source-fridays.md

     description: "Contribute to a historically significant Open Source project, enjoy the cumulative effect of your efforts, and gain new insights into *your* legacy code.
 This codebase needs plenty of mending and many new features, and presents unusual constraints to focus our decision-making."
     image_url: "https://pubmob.com/assets/images/pubs/amitaischleier.jpg"
 ---
+_(Don't know C?
+Neither did I, until I met this code.
+Please keep reading.)_

 When you work with legacy code, your every move fraught with extra risk, it can be difficult to make room to experiment and learn.
-When you live in a codebase, over time it can become difficult to even _perceive_ where experiments and learning could possibly be found.
+When you live in a codebase, over time it can even become difficult to perceive opportunities for experiments and learning.

-This is especially unfortunate.
-It's precisely legacy code that places the most strenuous demands on your **perceptual acuity**, your **creativity**, and your ruthlessly disciplined **outcome-focused learning**.
+This is especially unfortunate, because it's precisely legacy code -- valuable code that we're afraid to change -- that places the most strenuous demands on your **perceptual acuity**, your **creativity**, and your ruthlessly disciplined **outcome-focused learning**.

-Take your head for a stroll.
+It's time to take your head for a stroll.

 Play with _someone else's_ legacy code, accompanied by an experienced guide.
+Encounter some familiar puzzles and some novel ones.
 See things you might not otherwise see.
 Try things you might not otherwise try.
+Meet some unusual compatibility constraints you might never otherwise meet.
+Practice the legacy-code improvement loop: narrow the decision space, weigh the remaining options, and take the next sensible step.
-Contribute to software that's widely considered valuable.
+Ship meaningful improvements to software that's publicly available and widely valued.
 Feel pride in your contribution and in our progress from week to week.
 Sharpen your vision, refresh your cleverness, stretch, reenergize.
-Then return to your own code ready to find new ways forward.
+Then return to your own code with new insights and confidence to find new ways forward.

 <!--
 Latta's swing at it: